watertap-org/watertap/docs/how_to_guides/how_to_run_zero_order_model.rst

        Mass Concentration tss              kilogram / meter ** 3   76.923   2.6019    659.86
    ====================================================================================

-To use a local YAML database file, define the folder path to the file using the `dbpath` parameter for the `Database` class.
+To use a local YAML database file, define the folder path to the file using the :code:`dbpath` parameter for the :code:`Database()` class.
 The line below defines the current working directory as the path for the YAML file.

 .. code-block::

    model.db = Database(dbpath=".")

 When using a local YAML file, the file name must be the same as the model name without the ZO letters.
-It must also use snake case style; for example, a YAML file for the `DualMediaFiltrationZO` model must be named `dual_media_filtration.yaml`.
+It must also use snake case style; for example, a YAML file for the :code:`DualMediaFiltrationZO()` model must be named :code:`dual_media_filtration.yaml`.
 See below for the contents of this YAML file.

 .. code-block:: yaml